New Assam cabinet reviews COVID situation at its maiden meeting | Politics

-Assam Chief Minister Himanta Biswa Sarma on Tuesday chaired the first meeting of the cabinet in which the 13-member council of ministers discussed in detail the prevailing COVID-19 situation.
+The new Assam government headed by Himanta Biswa Sarma on Tuesday get down to business holding its maiden cabinet meeting on the prevailing COVID situation where the 13-member council of ministers discussed in detail ways and means to rein in coronavirus surge.

 The meeting felt the need to impose certain restrictions which will be announced by the state Chief Secretary on Wednesday, spokespersons Keshab Mahanta and Pijush Hazarika said.